-To honor the veterans who fought for France in the wars, today is a statutory holiday in France.
+To honor the veterans who fought for France in both world wars, today is a statutory holiday in this country.
 Small French flags, attached to city buses, flutter in the breeze.
 Large French flags, lining both sides of the Champs Elysées, snap in the chill November air.
 And the question I ask every year is the same….where are the British flags?
 The American flags?
 The Canadian flags?

 “Paris!” he declared, “An outraged Paris!
 A broken Paris!
 A martyred Paris!
 But…a liberated Paris!
 Liberated by itself, liberated by its people with the help of the armies of France, with the support and the help of all of France, of the fighting France, of the only France, the real France, the eternal France!”

 Within 24 hours Charles de Gaulle had conveniently forgotten who had done what.
-I suppose he figured that since he was orating in French, none of the Allies would understand.
-(It’s also true that he was treated despicably by Roosevelt and Churchill, so the speech was no doubt his commuppance.)
-And today, of course, the myth of la grandeur de la France just gets bigger.
-While aggrandizing the valour of Charles de Gaulle to monumental proportions, they’ve downplayed the role of the Allies to the point of erasure.
+Since he was orating in French, I suppose he figured none of the Allies would understand.
+(It’s also true that he was treated despicably by Roosevelt and Churchill, so the speech was probably his commuppance.)
+Today, while aggrandizing the valor of Charles de Gaulle to monumental proportions, the role of the Allies is downplayed to the point of erasure.
 Ah well, every country needs its hero.

 I strongly recommend that visitors to France go to Normandy to view the Allied war cemeteries.
 I went years ago.
 It’s a deeply moving experience.
 In fact, I should return for a new visit because the subject would make an excellent blog post.
 Do they transport busloads of French teenagers to visit the Normandy war cemeteries as part of the school History curriculum?
-No, they don’t.
-Instead, they glorify General de Gaulle and the Resistance movement which, according to historian Robert Paxton, was only 2% of the French population.
-Ah well, every country needs its myth.
+If not, they should.

 For info, the British war cemetery in the town of Bayeux records around 4,648 burials, the largest known British war cemetery.
 The other two cemeteries are the Canadian soldiers’ cemetery in Cinthaux and the cemetery in Ranville.
 Ranville is known to be the first French village to be liberated from German occupation during the Second World War.